ryzendew/Matts-Quickshell-Hyprland/README.md

 **Distribution Detection Issues:**
 The script automatically detects your distribution.
 If detection fails:
 - Ensure `/etc/os-release` exists and is readable
-- For PikaOS: Verify you're using PikaOS 4
 - For Arch: Verify pacman is available

 ## 📖 Documentation